ashutoshmeher-r3/corda-samples/cordapp-upgrades/README.md

 **Version 1 Contracts & Flows**

 Version 1 contracts and flows will be our initial cordapp implementation.
 Its a simple cordapp on vehicle registration, which contains two flows, one for issuing registration number for the vehicle and other for transferring the vehicle to a new owner.
-There would be three parties involved - `RTO`
+There would be 3 parties involved - `RTO`
 (The registering authority), `Party A` and `PartyB`.
-We assume that both the flows would be initiated by the `RTO`.
+We assume that both the flows would be initiated by the `RTO`. `Police` party would get involved in the laster part as we upgrade the cordapps to include to features.

 **Version 2 Flows**

-Version 2 of flows brings a minor change, while version 1 has the owner and new owner of the vehicle as non-signing parties for vehicle transfer flow, this version includes them as signing party.
+Version 2 of flows brings a minor change, while version 1 has the owner and new owner of the vehicle as non-signing parties for vehicle transfer flow, this version requires them as signing parties.

 **Version 2 Contracts and Version 3 Flows**

 Version 2 of contracts introduces a new feature to issue/ pay challan again traffic violation. `Police` party would be issuing the challans and payments against challans could be done by the vehicle owner.
-Two new state variable are introduced in the Vehicle state (`challanValue` and
+Two new state variable are introduced in the `VehicleState` (`challanValue` and
 `challanIssuer`) for this purpose.
 Corresponding Commands and verify logic are added to the `VehicleContract`.
 The corresponding flows to accommodate this feature is implemented in version 3 of the flows.

 **Version 3 Contracts**

-Version 3 contracts updates the transfer verify logic to restrict transfer of vehicle till all challans are paid.
+Version 3 contracts updates the transfer verify logic to restrict transfer of vehicle having pending challan dues.

 **Version 2 Explicit**